-The popular notion used to be was the spontaneous generation.
+The notion that used to be popular was the spontaneous generation.
 People, including prominent scientific thinkers, such as Aristotle, believed that mice could arise from stored grain and in the absence of any biological parent.
-Aristotle wrote on his book, History of Animals, that some animals could spring from their parent animals and others could grow spontaneously and not from their same type.
+Aristotle wrote in his book, History of Animals, that some animals could spring from their parent animals and others could grow spontaneously and not from their same type.
 Accordingly, the animal could come from putrefying earth or vegetable matter.1

 It is now a common notion that any living thing can only come from another living thing, and no cellular life has ever been observed to arise from non-living matter within a short span of time.
 Furthermore, it is now known that there are two major forms of reproduction: sexual reproduction and asexual reproduction.